-A prenuptial agreement can also set forth the financial parameters of the marriage from the day of the wedding up through and including how your Estate is handled after you die.
+A prenuptial agreement can set forth the financial parameters of the marriage from the day of the wedding up through and including how your Estate is handled after you die.
 It can state whether your spouse has a right to an interest in your retirement benefits and your business.
 It can state whether or not your spouse waives the right to claim spousal support or alimony.
 Some couples do not agree on a straightforward waiver of rights, but instead agree on a sliding scale—the longer the marriage lasts, the greater a dependent spouse’s entitlement to a portion of specified marital property.
 Other couples agree to limit the scope of their prenuptial agreement to certain assets or rights.

 Make Them Match Up – Your Prenuptial Agreement and Your Estate Plan